steverozen/ICAMS/README.md

 the kind of analysis and visualization presented in Boot et al., ``In-depth characterization of the cisplatin mutational signature in human cell lines and in esophageal and liver tumors'', 2018, https://genome.cshlp.org/content/28/5/654.short.
-This package has functions to read in variant call files and to collate the corresponding catalog of mutational spectra and to analyze and plot catalogs of mutational spectra and signatures.
+This package has functions to read in variant call files and to collate the corresponding catalogs of mutational spectra and to analyze and plot catalogs of mutational spectra and signatures.

 Installation
 ------------